indrasantosa/awesome-services/README.md

 ### Source Hosting
 - [BitBucket](https://bitbucket.org/) - free source hosting with a free service to host private repository
 - [GitHub](https://github.com/) - social coding platform

+### Testing
+- [Litmus](https://litmus.com/) - Test and track your emails.
+This service provide email preview across many clients and more

+### Others
+- [Picocandy](http://picocandy.com/) - A unique sticker as a service platform for mobile platform